How to Stop Moths Eating Your Clothes - 10 Steps To Clothes Moth Prevention

 The webbing clothes moth is the most likely clothes moth you will find, followed by the case-bearing clothes moth which will attack carpets and clothes.
 Brown house moths and white-shouldered moths are less common but potentially equally damaging.

 It is important to distinguish between clothes moths and pantry moths - they are attracted to very different pheromones / moth traps.
 It is unlikely that you’ll have pantry moths in your closets or bedrooms but in living areas you may have one or both types.
 Our solution to vacating pantry moths from your home is picking up some of our pantry moth traps.

 See the moth identification guides on this site for more information.

-Use Clothes Moth Traps to identify how much of a problem you may have - unlike many other types of moths, clothes moths prefer dark, undisturbed places (think closets!) and you most likely need the assistance of clothes moth traps to get an idea of the level of infestation you are really dealing with.
+Use Clothes Moth Traps to identify how much of a problem you may have - unlike many other types of moths, clothes moths prefer dark, undisturbed places (think closets!) and you most likely need the assistance of pheromone moth traps to get an idea of the level of infestation you are really dealing with.

 Moth traps also only catch the adult active male moths by using the female pheromone to attract them.
 They help to contain growth in numbers of the clothes moths in your home by taking the males out of the breeding cycle.